-Generally, the OIG inspection revealed that the facility generally complied with many of the performance indicators for the operations and management of the emergency department.
-However, the OIG identified a deficiency whereby facility managers designated an urgent care center when an emergency department was also in operation at the same campus.
+The OIG inspection team found general compliance with many of the performance indicators for the operations and management of the emergency department.
+However, the OIG team noted a lack of backup call schedules for emergency department providers and social workers.